na-na-hi/renget/archive/characterprovider.md

 ##### News
 [![](https://files.catbox.moe/ph906c.png)](CharacterProvider-GuideToBotmaking)
 **• Botmaking Guide Update (+JED Template):** The page was completely reworked.
 Now you have a template to easily create your characters.
 You can download both .png (for Tavern) and .md (for VS Code) templates.
+[Read the Guide](CharacterProvider-GuideToBotmaking)

 **• X / Twitter:** News migrated to [X (Twitter)](https://twitter.com/victorianmaids)!
 Now you can leave comments and stop constantly rereading this page if something big happens.